This is a pair of images that were in a brass frame and were scanned BEHIND GLASS. This is the origional scan with no restorations.

 The significant cracks and folds have been removed.
 Yet the character of this photo has been preserved via leaving a little clue, a missing corner, to how much it was loved.

 This particular client was mainly concerned with having the cracks and folds digitally removed, rather than absolute perfection.
 Many artists will sign their perfect works with their name.
-Vintage 2 Digital's signature is finding some aspect of the photograph that adds character, and perhaps could even be easily repaired.
-However instead of removing it via Photoshop I leave the evidence of the character there to remind people that we aren't merely dealing with paper and ink, but with treasured memories that have a history and a story.
+Vintage 2 Digital's signature is finding some aspect of the photograph that adds character and perhaps could even be easily repaired.
+However instead of removing it via Photoshop we leave the evidence of the character there to remind people that we aren't merely dealing with paper and ink, but with treasured memories that have a history and a story.

 A photo in this condition would fall under the restoration category and would take between 4 to 5+ hours to restore.